-Nam Wook Kim is a Ph.D. candidate in computer science at Harvard University.
-He works with Hanspeter Pfister in the Visual Computing group and Krzysztof Gajos in the Intelligent Interactive Systems group.
-Prior to Harvard, Nam was a research associate at KAIST and also spent several years working for Samsung and LG as a research engineer.
-He received M.S. in computer science from Stanford University and B.S. computer science and mathematics from Stony Brook University.
+Prior to Harvard, I was a research associate at KAIST and also spent several years working for Samsung and LG as a research engineer.
+I received M.S. in computer science from Stanford University and B.S. in computer science and mathematics from Stony Brook University.
 I also received B.S from Ajou University in Korea as part of a dual-degree program.